 Explore the roles of people and the state in different kinds of crime and offending.
-Uncover the complicated relationships and social and economic realities that lead people into criminality.
+Uncover the complicated relationships between psychosocial factors and economic realities that lead people into criminality.

 We’ll help you understand the risk factors that are linked to different offences.
-You’ll also examine the role of social, political, psychological and religious factors, as well as exploring historical and international views for context.
+You’ll also examine the role of psychosocial and political factors, as well as exploring historical and international views for context.

-You’ll use research to analyse and assess how the police, courts and prison system manage people who commit crimes.
+You’ll use research to analyse and assess how the various criminal justice agencies manage people who commit crimes.
 Then you’ll investigate how offenders can be supported back into mainstream society.
 You’ll look at the how and the why behind rehabilitation success stories.